 Holidays to Altinkum are top of the class when it comes to scorching-hot beaches, throbbing bars and late-night bazaars.
 It explains why this fun-loving town keeps on growing and growing.

-The town’s beaches are as easy as Do-Re-Mi.
 Main Beach, an 800-metre stretch of sand in the middle of town, is a prime tanning spot, backed by a restaurant-packed promenade.
 At its end is a harbour where banana boats, doughnuts and glass-bottomed boats come and go all day long.
-The smaller Second Beach is a 5 minutes’ walk away.
-And a 5-minute dolmus minibus ride further is Third Beach – a favourite with families for its shallow waters.
+The smaller Second Beach is five minutes’ walk away.
+And a five-minute dolmus minibus ride further is Third Beach – a favourite with families for its shallow waters.